Jefferson University Hospital Shooting Suspect Stacey Hayes Previously Had Multiple Firearms Seized By Police, Returned In June

 The motive in Monday’s deadly shooting remains unknown.

+The James family created a GoFundMe page.
+On that page, it talks about Anrae being his children’s and wife’s hero.
+It says he worked two jobs and was very involved in his children’s lives.
+His wife told Eyewitness News she’s devastated knowing her kids will grow up without their father.

-CBS3’s Matt Petrillo contributed to this report.MORE NEWS: 63-Year-Old Man Shot, Killed In Philadelphia's Logan Neighborhood, Police Say
+CBS3’s Matt Petrillo and Kerri Corrado contributed to this report.MORE NEWS: Stalled Car On I-95 Northbound Causing Traffic Delays

 For a list of gun violence resources in Philadelphia, click here.